How to Manage Salesforce Licensing in Certero

 • A Connected App must be created in Salesforce using Certero's specific configuration requirements.
 Follow the guide on the Certero Customer Center.

-• The Salesforce module provides much more than license counts.
+• The Salesforce connector provides much more than licence counts.
 Use the Profiles, Roles, Objects, and Object Permissions grids to give Salesforce administrators governance visibility they may not have natively.

 • Review Experience Cloud Sites regularly.
 Legacy sites and accounts can accumulate over time and may still be consuming resources.

-• Combine multiple data points before reclaiming licenses.
+• Combine multiple data points before reclaiming licences.
 A user with no recent logon activity and a disabled AD account is a stronger signal than either data point alone.

 • Schedule regular reviews.
 SaaS waste accumulates over time as employees leave, change roles, or stop using Salesforce.